gdsc-loyola/googley_bot/README.md

 # 🤖 Googley Bot

-**Googley** is a multipurpose automation bot built to simplify developer workflows, enhance team collaboration, and bridge communication across platforms.
+**Googley Bot** is a multipurpose automation bot built to simplify developer workflows, enhance team collaboration, and bridge communication across platforms.
 Built with **Discord**, **FastAPI**, **Python**, and **Telegram**, Googley connects your favorite tools like GitHub, Notion, and Google Calendar—so your team stays informed, focused, and in sync.

 ---